If you’re going to Bali, why Kuta? People go to Kuta to

 Happy hour that included unlimited vodka red bull drinks.
 “Bounty” has 6 bars, a live music area with cover bands, and 2 clubs.
 Two doors down is 61 Legian / Sky Garden Lounge/ ESC and it might be bigger.
 Another place I went to had 2 hours of free drinks with unlimited tapas.
 You can see how this can be a crazy place.
 Kuta nightlife is crazy.
 Travelers come looking to surf and get laid in Bali – and they find plenty of both.
 The Kuta beach experience is mediocre (recommendations on where in Bali to actually go for beaches below), but if you’re looking for craziness, come to Bali, head to Kuta, and come ready to party.

-Nearby in Semenyak, Indonesia, there’s bars and clubs just like in Kuta, perhaps a tad classier (and more pricey but it’s relative), and nicer restaurants.
+Nearby in Semenyak, Bali, Indonesia, there’s bars and clubs just like in Kuta, perhaps a tad classier (and more pricey but it’s relative), and nicer restaurants.
 If I went back I’d consider staying in Semenyak instead.
 I actually tried to move to a hotel in Semenyak but upon arrival they acknowledged that I had a reservation but told me that they’re full and can’t accomodate.
 Whaaaaaat?
 This happened twice so I eventually gave up and stayed in Kuta.
 Ahhhh!

-Also note – if you’re looking for the best beach in Bali, people said me that Dreamland is the class of Bali.
+Note – if you’re looking for the best beach in Bali, people said me that Dreamland is the class of Bali.
 And Ubud is Bali’s most chill area; I heard around two dozen reviews and every one of them was positive.
 One of my friends went to a yoga retreat there for the final week of her trip and loved it.